2023-05-04 10:30:35

 Baum transferred 1,320 works from the areas of painting, sculpture and object art, 10,000 drawings, watercolours, etchings, lithographs and around 500 photographic art works from the Neue Galerie to the Lentos.
 The basic stock essentially goes back to the collection of the Berlin art dealer Wolfgang Gurlitt.

 The long-standing director Stella Rollig made the Lentos an important museum of modern and contemporary art in Austria before moving to the Belvedere in Vienna as general director in 2017.
 Since then, dirt has been running the house on the Danube.
 One of her guidelines is to ensure a balanced presentation between artists.
 That “strategy”, which was followed by its predecessor, has proven that it is possible to push contemporary female artists.
 They have established themselves as “important positions within art history”.
 This is also reflected in the prices of the works.
-And around 15 years after the “Helene Funke” exhibition in 2007, “we now lend out her works on an ongoing basis,” says Schmutz happily.
+And around 15 years following the “Helene Funke” exhibition in 2007, “we now lend out her works on an ongoing basis,” says Schmutz happily.

-In terms of content, the interwar artist Jean Egger, the Haus-Rucker-Co collective and a show about siblings as well as Cornelia Gurlitt – cousin of Wolfgang Gurlitt – and Anton Kolig are on the program for the anniversary year.
+In terms of content, the interwar artist Jean Egger, the Haus-Rucker-Co collective and a show regarding siblings as well as Cornelia Gurlitt – cousin of Wolfgang Gurlitt – and Anton Kolig are on the program for the anniversary year.

 1683196888